ISnDead/Integration-Suricata-nDPI/README.md

 ### Operational notes

 Enabling/disabling the plugin is a restart-level change and may briefly interrupt traffic inspection during Suricata restart.
-Reload operations (`suricatasc`, ExecReload) are suitable for reloadable changes (rules/config updates) but are not reliable for dynamic plugin (un)loading.
+Reload operations (`suricatasc`, ExecReload) are suitable for reloadable changes but are not reliable for dynamic plugin (un)loading.

 ## Host Agent deployment (systemd)

-> Assumption: `host-agent` is installed at `/usr/local/bin/host-agent`, and config is at `/etc/integration-suricata-ndpi/config.yaml`.
+> Assumption: `host-agent` is installed at `/usr/local/bin/host-agent`, and
+> config is at `/etc/integration-suricata-ndpi/config.yaml`.

 Install unit files: